kubernetes-sigs/kind/docs/design/design.md

 ### Cluster Creation

-Each "node" runs as a docker container.
+Each "node" runs as a container.
 Each container initially boots to a pseudo "paused" state, with [the entrypoint][entrypoint] waiting for `SIGUSR1`.
-This allows us to manipulate and inspect the container with `docker exec ...` and other tools prior to starting systemd and all of the components.
+This allows us to manipulate and inspect the container with eg `docker exec ...` and other tools prior to starting systemd and all of the components.

-This setup includes fixing mounts and pre-loading saved docker images.
+This setup includes fixing mounts and pre-loading saved container images.

 Once the nodes are sufficiently prepared, we signal the entrypoint to actually "boot" the node.

-We then wait for the Docker service to be ready on the node before running `kubeadm` to initialize the node.
+We then wait for the Docker service to be ready if we are using Docker on the node before running `kubeadm` to initialize the node.

 Once kubeadm has booted, we export the [KUBECONFIG][kubeconfig], then apply